 The simples answer is yes, you definitely need a wedding videographer (and in my opinion, it is necessary) or you will regret it like the 90% of married couples who did not hire one.
-They wish they can go back and change that.
+According to post wedding surveys taken by Wedding Wire and the Knot (one company as of last year), it is not only a regret but one of biggest regrets.
+Wedding day flies by so fast that couple do not get to experience everything they paid for.
+Couples wish they can go back and change that.
 My rule is when you are booking vendors, the list should be as followed- venue, caterer, DJ, photography and videography.
+These are the top must have vendors for a wedding.
+If you are just starting out wedding planning then you should check out our intro to weddings.

 A beautiful film will capture the intimate vows of you ceremony.
 Brides want to sit down and hear how they presented themselves on the day that flew by so fast.